Instructions for the EC 360D-1 Diaphragm Carburetor for the Briggs Raptor/Flathead Limited Engine

 Click Here for a Downloadable PDF of the 360D-1 Instructions.

 Intake Manifold: Use only EC Built intake manifolds or adaptors.
 Our intakes are designed with tapered solid pulse ports.
-This allows a better signal to the carburetor's pulse hole, which controls the pump inside the carburetor.
-Do not use manifolds that are only notched for the pulse port.
-They do not provide a good signal, nor do that match the carburetor gasket.
-Your engine will often have a specific manifold that is designed to bolt to your cylinder head with minimal change in port size and angle.
+The pulse angle allows a better signal to the carburetor's pulse hole, which controls the pump inside the carburetor.
+Do not sure manifolds that are only notched for the pulse port.
+They do not provide a good signal or match the carburetor gasket.
+Your engine will often have a specific manifold designed to bolt to your cylinder head with minimal change in port size and angle.

 Air filter: Attach our recommended air filter to your carburetor.
 Always use an air filter cleaner.
 This filter has more than enough capacity not to restrict airflow.
 There is no gain by not running an air filter.
 That would only damage your expensive carburetor and engine.

-Linkage: When running your throttle cable, make sure you have a throttle pedal stop that will prevent the throttle from pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
+Linkage: When running your throttle cable, make sure you have a throttle pedal stop to prevent the throttle from excessive pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
 Check our website for throttle cable installation guides.

 Fuel Systems and Related Service Information

-Fuel Tanks: Make sure your fuel tank is properly vented.
+Fuel Tanks: Make sure your fuel tank is vented correctly.
 Vented fuel caps may not vent well enough, becoming clogged or covered, causing a restriction to fuel flow to the carburetor simulating a carburetor tuning problem.
 Poor venting causes a vacuum in the fuel tank the fuel pump can't overcome, causing the carburetor to go lean.
-The engine will usually not turn rpm and goes flat like it's on a soft rev limiter.
+The engine will usually not turn rpm and go flat like a soft rev limiter.

 Fuel Pump: Only use our recommended fuel pumps.
 4-cycle pumps differ from 2-cycle pumps, and many knock-offs do not flow enough fuel for racing applications especially running methanol.